 It is also good practice to change the SSID regularly.
 But it can be annoying.
 Each time you change your SSID, you must reconnect each device to the wireless network again.

 All routers will come with a default username and password.
 If you purchase a new router from your local IT store or if your ISP supplies it, it doesn’t matter it will have a default username and password.
 Let’s change that straight away.
 In fact, some manufacturers will force you to modify the default password before you can even log in to configure your router.

-The default username’s and passwords are publically available on the internet.
+The default username’s and passwords are publicly available on the internet.
 Different manufacturers will use different credentials, and the reason they’re publically available is that if you ever need to troubleshoot your hardware, it might need to be reset to the factory default settings.

 Not changing these settings can be very dangerous and allow somebody who has physical access to your device to make whatever changes they wish.
 It could also allow them to remotely connect to your router if your encryption has been compromised but more on that next.

 3 – Encryption Standards.